Three firefighters injured in eight attacks as crews attended almost 400 bonfires on Friday night

 Firefighters attended approximately 374 bonfires between 3.30pm and 11.30pm on Friday, November 5, and initial figures show that at least eight reported attacks on crews took place throughout the evening.

+As news of the first attacks came through, shortly after 7pm last night (Friday), Scottish Health Secretary Humza Yousaf said the behaviour was “disgraceful and shameful beyond words” and that he hoped those involved are “caught and punished.”

+Martin Blunden, Chief Officer of the Scottish Fire and Rescue Service condemned the behaviour on Twitter as the picture started to unfold.

-He tweeted just before 7pm that three attacks had taken place so far, with one person left requiring hospital treatment.
+He posted just before 7pm that three attacks had taken place so far, with one person left requiring hospital treatment.

 He said: “Please do not attack @fire_scot firefighters who are only doing their job.